mora-hugo/mora-hugo/README.md

 The theme has been implemented in the construction mechanics where you can glitch the constructions together to make impressive movements.

-In this project, I mainly created the building system.
+In this project, I mainly created the building system and the "course" gamemode.

 [Link to the itch.io](https://bako52.itch.io/zizou-queen-piafs)